samuel-poon/poshmarkfilter-py/README.md

 Recommendations:
 * At a minimum, all listings scanned through `scan_listing` will include the title and description of the listing.
 By default, this function will also provide the cover shot to the model, but if this is unnecessary, I recommmend setting `include_cover_shot` to `False`.
 * Unless you absolutely need to include all pictures in the prompt (e.g. for specific measurements), I recommend keeping `include_all_pictures` to `False`.
 Setting this to `True` can be expensive.

+## Estimating costs
+Based on my personal usage, scanning a listing using `gpt-4o-mini` with `include_cover_shot=True` and `include_all_pictures=False` at `detail=low` (the default options) consumes roughly 3k input tokens.
+Assuming that each completion takes 20 output tokens, this means each call costs ~$0.0005 or $0.46/1000 calls.

+If the filter can be processed using the title and description of the listing alone, you can drastically reduce the cost by exluding all photos from the scan.